 Unless a student loses or misplaces an ID card, it will only need to be issued once.
 The first issued student ID is FREE.
-All replacements will cost \$10.
+Replacement of ID cards that were issued less than 2 years ago will cost \$10.
+The replacement cost will be waived for those ID cards that were issued more than 2 years ago.
 Receipts from the Wallace Community College Business Office must be provided before being issued a replacement ID.